 Regarded as one of New York City’s most comprehensive clinical treatment centers for memory disorders of all origins, the Pearl I. Barlow Center for Memory Evaluation and Treatment is dedicated to helping patients manage memory disorders.
 We offer:

 As part of NYU Langone’s Center for Cognitive Neurology and Silberstein Alzheimer’s Institute, our focus is on addressing the needs of those experiencing Alzheimer’s disease, mild cognitive impairment, frontotemporal degeneration, progressive aphasias, and other dementias as a result of neurodegenerative disease.
-For individuals diagnosed with Lewy body dementia, we have a specialty clinic dedicated to testing and treatment.

 We also offer programs in cognitive remediation for older adults with concerns about their memory, as well as those with mild cognitive impairment.